-Varanasi, popularly known as Banaras and Kashi in the ancient days, is a mystical, multicultural and diverse city.
-Contended to be the oldest living city in the world, it is also India’s holiest city and routinely attracts hundreds and thousands of pilgrims and travellers every year.
-Some of them never want to return.
+Varanasi, often referred to as Banaras and Kashi in ancient times, is a mystical, multicultural, and diverse city.
+Contended to be the oldest living city in the world, it holds the title of India’s holiest city, attracting hundreds of thousands of pilgrims and travellers each year—many of whom find it hard to leave.

 Situated in Lanka area of Varanasi, Flavours Café is in close proximity to the Banaras Hindu University (BHU).
 The café is situated slightly outside of the main tourist hubs, yet conveniently close to the popular Assi Ghat.
 Wide selection of drinks, cakes and meals served in an upmarket set-up makes it one of the top choices for local youngsters and travellers alike.